openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

   #. checkbox "Use vmware_dvs plugin for VMware networking".

-  #. input field for specification dvSwitch's name for clasters.
+  #. input field for specification dvSwitch's name for clusters.

 REST API impact
 ---------------